 Keep Yoga Top of Mind on Vacation

 When going on vacation, many people choose to break their exercise routine to loosen up and unwind.
 Truth be told, giving your body a little break here and there is good for it.
 Not only does it give it time to recuperate, but after a few days, it craves the exercise.
+However other people choose something like a Costa Rica yoga retreat and get in a vacation with some meditation and exercise in gorgeous surroundings.

 Yoga, however, can help while on vacation because it’s the type of exercise that allows your body to stretch and relax.
 It also allows for deep breathing, which strengthens the body and mind connection and makes way for relaxation.